dskrypa/cli_command_parser/docs/_src/configuration.rst

   given Command class that is registered as a subcommand / subclass of another Command) should be displayed in help text and documentation.
 Supports :class:`.SubcommandAliasHelpMode` values (or string equivalents).
 Alternatively, a :meth:`format string<.ChoiceGroup.prepare_aliases>` for aliases may be provided here.
+:sort_choices: Whether Parameter `choices` values and Action / Subcommand choices should be sorted (default: False)
 :show_group_tree: Whether there should be a visual indicator in help text for the parameters that are members of a given group.
 See :ref:`documentation:Group Formatting` for more info.  (default: False)
 :show_group_type: Whether mutually exclusive / dependent groups should include that fact in their